Zeioth/compiler.nvim/README.md

 # WIP: Please be patient, not ready for usage yet

 ## Project here
-Neovim compiler capable of compiling the next lanzuages without the need of configuring anything
+Neovim compiler capable of compiling the next languages without the need of configuring anything

 * c
 * c++